 Why Children Must Keep the Art of Handwriting Alive

 Private tutor Rebecca Stonehill urges us to help keep the art of handwriting alive because of the cognitive benefits children will gain.
 We have introduced Rebecca to many families over the years to support their children with their English studies and Creative Writing.
-If you are searching for an English tutor for your child, please contact one of our tuition consultants today or use our online enquiry form further down the page.

 Since the invention of writing in Mesopotamia around 4000 BC, this most ancient of art forms has evolved and morphed into something that our ancestors could never have perceived of: typing.